cursley/vita/README.md

 Vita uses plain text files.
 You can create them using any text editor and save them with any file extension.
 You can optionally use Markdown or [Org-mode](https://orgmode.org/) syntax (`.org` files only) to add formatting to your notes.

+## Appearance

+You can customise Vita's appearance by creating a file named `note.html.erb` in your notes folder.
+This file overrides the [default template](https://github.com/cursley/vita/blob/main/templates/note.html.erb).
+A good starting point is to copy the default template and make changes.

 ## Name

 Vita is named for Vita Sackville-West, a twentieth-century author and garden designer and creator of [Sissinghurst Castle Garden](https://www.nationaltrust.org.uk/visit/kent/sissinghurst-castle-garden), a favourite place of mine.